walshbr/walshbr.github.io/pages/projects.md

 *
 {% endcomment %}

-While the blogroll has miscellaneous scribblings, these are the more complete/robust projects that I have worked on.
+Find more information about my various projects below.
 In addition to my work on projects at <a href="http://scholarslab.org">Scholars' Lab</a> and <a href="https://digitalhumanities.wlu.edu">DH at W&L</a>, I also maintain a <a href="https://www.github.com/walshbr">github repository</a> where I regularly contribute code for a range of projects in a variety of stages of completeness.

+<div class="divider"></div>
+## Blogging

+I've blogged for a number of years as a way to share tacit knowledge about the academy, digital pedagogy, and digital humanities.
+In addition to the chronological [blog feed](/archive), you might find the following tag cloud useful for exploring past posts by category (adapted from instructions shared by [Long Qian](https://longqian.me/2017/02/09/github-jekyll-tag/)).

+{% include archive.html %}

 <div class="divider"></div>
 ## Editorial Work